mazerab/flc-adv-change-order-powerbi/README.md

 At a later stage but prior to the release of our change order, the BOM is modified: CA Part 2 is replaced by CA Part 4.
 ![alt text](https://github.com/mazerab/flc-adv-change-order-powerbi/blob/master/www/img/after%20BOM.png)

-As indicated earlier, it is very difficult for a change analyst to detect this types of problem while reviewing a change and getting it ready for approval.
+As indicated earlier, it is very difficult for a change analyst to detect this type of problems while reviewing a change and getting it ready for approval.